Introduction to Printed Circuit Fabrication for the PCB Designer

 Notice that there are six PCBs formed on a single panel.
 This is common when a PCB is smaller than the typical panel size processed on a production line.
 Scroll down to see some typical panel sizes will be listed.
 Also, notice that there are a variety of features surrounding the PCBs.
 These features are tooling that the fabricator has created to permit aligning all the layers to each other and to permit accurate alignment of each panel in the various machines involved in drilling, etching and plating.

-Once all the inner layers have been created, the next step is to combine them with the other components of the PCB and laminate them together.
+Once all the inner layers have been created, the next step in printed circuit fabrication is to combine them with the other components of the PCB and laminate them together.
 Figure 1.8 shows the components of a six-layer PCB.
 They are: two pairs of inner layer laminates, three layers of prepreg (uncured glass resin composite) and sheets of foil for the two outer layers.

 Notice that the top and bottom layers are solid copper foil.
 There have been no patterns etched on them at this point.
 This is because there must be a solid copper surface on the outside of the PCB to provide a current path for plating copper into the holes and on the traces.
 The outer layers will only be etched after plating has been completed.